hbroek/reken/documentation/developer-guide/chapter-3.md

 <div data-rest="userData:/api/user/${userId}"></div>
 ```

 In this example, the `${userId}` placeholder is replaced with the actual value of the `userId` variable when the API call is made.
-When the value of `userId` changes the REST API call is automatically executed again.
+When the value of `userId` changes, the REST API call is automatically executed again.

 Working with REST APIs using Reken's `data-rest` attribute simplifies data retrieval and updates, making your web applications more dynamic and responsive.

 In this chapter, we've covered the basics of Reken, including the core Reken attributes, creating dynamic elements, conditional rendering, handling user input, and working with REST APIs.
-These foundational concepts will be essential as you continue to build dynamic and interactive web applications with Reken.
+These foundational concepts will be essential as you build dynamic and interactive web applications with Reken.